grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 2. **Project Type**: Select most relevant fields
 3. **Target**: Fill out relevant fields
 4. **General Info**: For the box "Is your project part of an umbrella project which is already registered with NCBI", select **"Yes (not very common)"**.
-    - If your collection are isolates:
+    - If your collection consists of sequenced isolates:
         - BioProject accession: PRJNA1076250
         - Umbrella BioProject description:
           "The Canadian GRDI-AMR2 project maps the development and transit of AMR through healthcare, animals, plants, wastewater and the environment.
            This umbrella project is for BACTERIAL ISOLATES collected as part of this initiative"
-    - If your collection are metagenomes:
+    - If your collection consists of metagenomes:
         - BioProject accession: PRJNA1139734
         - Umbrella BioProject description:
           "The Canadian GRDI-AMR2 project maps the development and transit of AMR through healthcare, animals, plants, wastewater and the environment.